 - Do you need a map?

-- What is the email address(s) your contact email form going to go to?
+- What email address(s) is your contact email form going to be sent to?

-15. Do you know what will they type in the Google search box to find you?
+15. Do you know what will your visitors type in the Google search box to find you?

 Ah, the BIG Kahuna!
 Getting found online is the whole point of having a website.